Writing Center FAQ – for Faculty and Administration – August 2016

 Q: Okay, so, exactly what happens if my Biology student goes to the Writing Center for help with a lab report and gets a tutor who’s an English major?

 A: Typically, the tutor will ask the writer to explain the assignment and the writing expectations of the discipline.
 This requires the writer to articulate his/her understanding of what he/she is expected to do.
 The tutor will then proceed from there, setting priorities as indicated above.
-If it becomes clear in the course of the session that the writer does not understand the assignment or the material, then the tutors are advised to send the writer back to the professor’s office hours for more clarification or instruction, because obviously a different kind of help is needed.
+If it becomes clear in the course of the session that the writer does not understand the assignment or the material, then the tutors are advised to send the writer either to a subject matter tutor or back to the professor’s office hours for more clarification or instruction, because obviously a different kind of help is needed.

 Q: I have a number of students for whom English is not a first language.
 Can you help them with their writing?